ibm-cloud-docs/netezza/webconsole/users-group.md

 |Admin privileges| View and grant admin privileges.|
 |Object privileges| View and grant object privileges.|
 |Remove | Delete the group from the system.|
-{: caption="Table 1.
-The table lists group-related actions and their definitions." caption-side="bottom"}
+{: caption="The table lists group-related actions and their definitions." caption-side="bottom"}

 ### Granting admin privileges to groups
 {: #grant-admin-groups}